How to Use Gmail Spam Filter and Adjust It

 The filter also considers your personal email history.
 Senders you regularly correspond with are less likely to be flagged, while addresses you have previously blocked or reported will have their future messages filtered automatically.
 Google states that the system blocks "more than 99.9 percent of spam, phishing, and malware from ever reaching users' inboxes."

-When an unwanted message lands in your inbox, select it (or open it) and click the Report spam button in the toolbar (looks like a stop sign with an exclamation point).
+When an unwanted message lands in your inbox, select it (or open it) and click the Report spam button.

 Reporting an email as spamReporting an email as spam

-If you find a legitimate email in your Spam folder, open the Spam folder from the left menu (you may need to click More to see it), open the message, and click the Report not spam button at the top.
+If you find a legitimate email in your Spam folder, open it and click Report not spam.

 Marking an email as not spamMarking an email as not spam

-To create a filter, click the Show search options icon (the small slider icon) in Gmail's search bar at the top of the page.
+To create a filter, click the Show search options icon in Gmail’s search bar and define criteria such as sender, keywords, or size.

 Creating a new filterCreating a new filter